A garage is an affordable and quick way to create extra storage space for vehicles, tools, garden equipment and much more.

 The type of roof you want – Flat roofs require less timberwork than a pitched roof, felt is also cheaper than tiles or slate.
 Flat roofs are also much quicker to construct.
-The downside of a flat roof is their longevity, they won’t last as long as a tiled roof, and they don’t look as appealing.
+The downside of a flat roof is its longevity, they won’t last as long as a tiled roof, and they don’t look as appealing.
 This page contains a guide to garage flat roof options.

-Don’t underestimate the cost of the of electrics and drainage – You’ll probably want electricity in your garage which will involve creating an additional circuit from the consumer unit, the cable may need to be laid in a trench underground.
-How much this costs will depend on far away the garage is and what the ground is constructed from; concrete, blocks, tarmac, earth etc. For rainwater drainage, you may be able to connect the rainwater pipes to an existing soakaway, if not, a new one may need to be constructed, see soakaway regulations and price here.
+Don’t underestimate the cost of the electrics and drainage – You’ll probably want electricity in your garage which will involve creating an additional circuit from the consumer unit, the cable may need to be laid in a trench underground.
+How much this costs will depend on how far away the garage is and what the ground is constructed from; concrete, blocks, tarmac, earth etc. For rainwater drainage, you may be able to connect the rainwater pipes to an existing soakaway, if not, a new one may need to be constructed, see soakaway regulations and price here.

-The concrete sections are manufactured in a factory and delivered to site by a truck before being assembled.
+The concrete sections are manufactured in a factory and delivered to the site by a truck before being assembled.

-|Single garage with pitched tiled roof||£10,000 inc VAT|
+|Single garage sloping roof||£14,000 inc VAT|

-|Double garage with pitched tiled roof||£17,000 inc VAT|
+|Double garage with sloping roof||£21,000 inc VAT|

 Timber Frame Garages

-|Single garage with pitched tiled roof||£12,000 inc VAT|
+|Single garage with pitched tiled roof||£16,500 inc VAT|

-|Double garage with pitched tiled roof||£19,000 inc VAT|
+|Double garage with pitched tiled roof||£22,000 inc VAT|

 Planning permission and building regulations are two different things.